Humanities and Social Sciences, Cornwall

 History at Penryn

 I am an historian of British cultural and intellectual history from about 1600.
 Much of my work has investigated how people understood and related to the past through scholarship, antiquarianism, drama, poetry, art, and architecture.
-This was the focus of my first book, Queen Boudica and Historical Culture in Britain: An Image of Truth, which was published by the Past and Present book series and Oxford University Press in summer 2018.
+This was the focus of my first book, Queen Boudica and Historical Culture in Britain: An Image of Truth, which was published by Oxford University Press/Past and Present in summer 2018.

 Biography: